aichy98/FrameSRL-AAAI24/README.md

 Source Code for "Frame Semantic Role Labeling Using Arbitrary-Order Conditional Random Fields" at AAAI-2024.

-Our code is based on PL-marker, thanks for their great work!
+Our code is based on [AGED](https://github.com/Zce1112zslx/AGED), thanks for their great work!

 ## Data Download
 The preprocessed FrameNet 1.5 and 1.7 data are the same as [AGED](https://github.com/Zce1112zslx/AGED)